Do Large Language Models Perform Latent Multi-Hop Reasoning without Exploiting Shortcuts?: Evaluation Dataset

 \paragraph{Step 1: Selection of fact pairs} We select single-hop facts that are likely well-known, but their composition is unlikely to naturally appear in general text corpora, to minimize the change of the model developing a shortcut between \ea{} and \ec{}.
 We observe that such cases typically occur when the set of possible options for \eb{} is large, there are numerous \ea{}'s that map to the same \eb{}, and the set of possible options for \ec{} is not too small (e.g., not \relationify{person-bloodtype}).
-This should lower the chance of the LLM getting the answer correct by mere guessing (Desideratum~\ref{desideratum:shortcut}).
+This should lower the chance of the LLM getting the answer correct by mere guessing (Desideratum 2).

-We do not select relation compositions where \ea{} and \ec{} are likely to be directly associated, such as \relationify{novel-maincharacter-creator}.
-To ensure fair evaluation across models with different knowledge cutoff dates, we abstain from using relations subject to change over time (\relationify{organization-CEO} or \relationify{person-spouse}).
-Additionally, we do not select relations where there are likely to be many entities with 1:n relation, such as \relationify{person-children}, and exclude single-hop facts with more than one answer.
+We exclude the following cases: (a) relation compositions where \ea{} and \ec{} are likely to be directly associated, e.g., \relationify{novel-maincharacter-creator}, (b) facts where the head and answer entities can be directly connected via popular single-hop relations other than the tested multi-hop relation, e.g., \relationify{person-birthyear-eventcountry( Scarlett Johansson) = United~States = person-birthcountry(Scarlett~Johansson)}, (c) queries with trivially inferrable bridge entities, e.g., \relationify{university-locationcountry (University~of~Washington)~=~United~States}, which could enable answer prediction via entity substring-based shortcuts, (d) relations where there are likely to be many entities with 1:n relation, such as \relationify{person-children}, and (e) single-hop facts with more than one answer (details in \S\ref{sec:impl12}).

 \paragraph{Step 2: Test case construction}